servalproject/serval-dna/doc/Mesh-Datagram-Protocol.md

 MDP carries [datagram][] packets sent from an originating node to a single destination node or broadcast to all nodes, guaranteeing only that packet contents will be verbatim if delivered.
-MDP is similar to [UDP][] in terms of the service it provides to applications, but unlike UDP it uses a per-hop [retransmission][] protocol and adaptive link-state routing to boost packet delivery rates, which largely immunises it from the cumulative packet loss effect typical of wireless networks.
-This means that its end-to-end packet delivery rate remains usefully high despite adverse network conditions.
+MDP is similar to [UDP][] in terms of

 **Copyright 2014 Serval Project Inc.**  All rights reserved.
-Licensing terms to be announced.
+Licensing terms to be announced. the service it provides to applications, but it uses per-hop retransmission and adaptive link-state routing to boost packet delivery rates, which largely immunises it from the cumulative packet loss effect typical of multi-hop wireless networks.
+This means that its end-to-end, multi-hop packet delivery rate remains usefully high despite adverse network conditions.

 Overlay Mesh
 ------------